 The Records Unit is responsible for the dissemination and maintenance of all records generated by the Ripon Police Department.
 This unit also prepares all reports, citations, and criminal complaints for the Court, District Attorney, and Probation Department.

 Ripon Police Department Crime Statistics are compiled by the Records Unit and submitted to the Department of Justice.
 You’ll find the Records Unit open for business hours, Monday thru Friday 8:00 am to 5:00 pm.
-The Records Unit can be reached at (209)599-2102, or email Custodian of Records Dan Brannon.
+The Records Unit can be reached at (209)599-2102, or email Records Clerk Christina Caro.

 Records Release Fees

 |Paper Copies (Reports, Printed-Photographs, etc.)||10 ¢ per page|

 Records on DVD (Video Files, etc.)

 |61 ¢ per disc|